Dyadic Reinforcement Learning: Introduction

 \subsection{Related work}

-\paragraph{Hierarchical Reinforcement Learning} The hierarchical reinforcement learning (HRL) family of methods addresses complex problems through decomposing these problems into more manageable subtasks.
-The main advantages of HRL include increased learning speed \citep{dayan1992feudal}, incorporation of transfer learning \citep{mehta2008transfer}, promotion of generalization \citep{sohn2018hierarchical}, and enhanced exploration \citep{dietterich2000hierarchical}. \citet{wen2020efficiency} present a theoretical framework for evaluating the statistical and computational efficiency of HRL methods.
+\paragraph{Hierarchical Reinforcement Learning} The hierarchical reinforcement learning family of methods addresses complex problems through decomposing these problems into more manageable subtasks.
+The main advantages of hierarchical RL include increased learning speed \citep{dayan1992feudal}, incorporation of transfer learning \citep{mehta2008transfer}, promotion of generalization \citep{sohn2018hierarchical}, and enhanced exploration \citep{dietterich2000hierarchical}. \citet{wen2020efficiency} present a theoretical framework for evaluating the statistical and computational efficiency of hierarchical RL methods.
 They demonstrate that the expected regret can be diminished when both the environment and the algorithm display a hierarchical structure.
-Unlike most HRL algorithms, which use the options framework \citep{sutton1999between}, our method does not plan over extended time horizons at the highest hierarchy.
+Unlike most hierarchical RL algorithms, which use the options framework \citep{sutton1999between}, our method does not plan over extended time horizons at the highest hierarchy.

-The first and most extensive class of HRL problems is characterized by high-dimensional or continuous state spaces.
+The first and most extensive class of hierarchical RL problems is characterized by high-dimensional or continuous state spaces.
 Here, hierarchy relies on state abstraction \citep{andre2002state, li2006towards}, temporal abstraction \citep{sutton1999between} or hierarchical abstraction \citep{dayan1992feudal, parr1997reinforcement, dietterich1998maxq}, facilitating more efficient computation.
 Despite achieving faster learning speeds, the agents might exhibit sub-optimal behavior \citep{dayan1992feudal}.
 These methods may yield a \textit{hierarchically} optimal policy \citep{parr1997reinforcement} or a \textit{recursively} optimal policy \citep{kaelbling1993hierarchical}, but not a \textit{globally} optimal policy.

 The second class of methods also considers the reduction of dimensionality in large state spaces.
-However, unlike the first class, the agents in this category converge to the globally optimal policy. \citet{infante2022globally} applies the HRL formalism, as introduced by \citet{wen2020efficiency}, to a unique kind of MDPs, specifically, the so-called linearly-solvable MDPs.
+However, unlike the first class, the agents in this category converge to the globally optimal policy. \citet{infante2022globally} applies the hierarchical RL formalism, as introduced by \citet{wen2020efficiency}, to a unique kind of MDPs, specifically, the so-called linearly-solvable MDPs.
 By representing value functions on multiple levels of abstraction and using the compositionality of subtasks to estimate the optimal values of the states in each partition, \citet{infante2022globally} propose an approach capable of learning the globally optimal policy.